benletchford/buup.io/README.md

 |  |- cli.rs           # Zero-dependency CLI implementation integrated with the core library
 |- buup_web/           # Web UI implementation (Dioxus)
 ```

-## Key Features

-- **Zero Dependencies**: The core `buup` library and its CLI implement all transformations without external dependencies
-- **Multiple Interfaces**: CLI for terminal workflows and Web UI for interactive use
-- **Extensible Design**: Easy to add new transformers by implementing the `Transform` trait
-- **Strong Typing**: Full type safety with comprehensive error handling
-- **Thread Safety**: All transformers are designed to be safely used concurrently

 ## Building From Source